The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 Every gear oil is known for its unique properties, making it suitable for a particular model.

-However, mixing different gear oils is likely to damage your vehicle’s engine and make it prone to damage.
+However, mixing different gear oils will likely damage your vehicle’s engine and make it prone to damage.

 Therefore, it is not advisable to physically mix the gear oil with different properties.